pletzer/snakemake_examples/README.md

 ```
 snakemake --dag | dot -Tpng > workflow.png
 ```
 The above requires the program `dot` to be installed.
+Dag stands for "directed acylcic graph".
+In other words the workflow cannot have circular dependencies where input depends on the output and output depends in the input.

 Now that we're happy with the workflow, let's run it:
 ```